 Our kitchen offers a healthy yet tasty assortment of food options.
 Hot entrees every meal plus a fully loaded salad bar with a variety of fresh fruits and vegetables.

 If your child has any food allergies or dietary needs, please note these on their medical forms and we will do our best to accommodate.
-A phone call to the Camp Director well in advance of the camper’s session is also appreciated.
+Our menu is planned in advanced with substitutions for campers and staff who have common dietary restrictions including but not limited to Gluten Free, Dairy Free, Vegetarian, Vegan, Seafood Allergy, Tree Nut Allergy, no Red Meat, etc. A phone call to the Camp Director in advance of the camper’s session is welcomed to answer any questions you may have.

 Campers gather around our bonfire by the waterfront amphitheater almost every night of camp.
-Of course, no camp fire experience would be complete without all of the essential ingredients for the perfect smores – YUM!
+Sounds of laughter from camp skits and the rhythm of the camp songs continue to echo through the pines as they first did in 1935.
+Of course, no campfire experience would be complete without all of the essential ingredients for the perfect smores – YUM!

-Each camper’s swimming ability will be evaluated upon arrival at camp.
-Swimming is a camp activity but swim lessons are not provided on site.
-Campers who aren’t able to pass the swim test can still have fun by our sandy waterfront and closed dock area that’s only 3 feet deep.
+Camper’s have the option to partake in a brief swim test at the beginning of the week.
+Swimming is a camp activity, but swim lessons are not provided on site.
+Campers who aren’t able to pass the swim test can still have fun by our sandy waterfront and closed dock area that’s only 4 feet deep.
 The waterfront is always staffed with a Waterfront Director and several other alert lifeguards during all waterfront activity.

 Once a day, the Camp Esquagama Canteen opens where campers can grab a snack to enjoy around the picnic tables with their cabin mates.
-On Friday the Camp Store will be open after the Closing Ceremony where additional items may be purchased.
-There is no money needed for the canteen as each camper can pick and choose up to three treats each day.
+We believe that sharing an afternoon snack from the canteen with your fellow campers is part of the camp experience.
+Which is why there is no money needed for the canteen as each camper can pick and choose up to two treats each day.
+The treats in the canteen are being revamped in 2025 to include less sugary and healthier options all around.

-On the last day, Camp Esquagama has a closing ceremony, which parents and friends are invited.
+On the last day, Camp Esquagama has a closing ceremony, which parents and friends are invited to attend and hear from our staff and campers.
 The program begins at 3:00 p.m.
-Parents will have an opportunity to visit the Canteen and to talk with staff, including the nurse and summer camp director.
 It’s a great way for all campers to get together for a final farewell – until next year of course!